chriskirknielsen/dotcom-2024/src/content/posts/2026/2026-06-22-indie-games-are-worth-your-time/index.md

 All of this is to say that indie games are important for the ecosystem of video games, as they bring a much-needed touch of humanity to the otherwise giant, sanded-down products of the entertainment industry.
 While I know it’s easier to only look out for the big names out there (trust me [I play those](/games/library/), too), next time you’re looking for a new game, try to seek out the smaller titles out there.
 It might just make your heart feel a little fuller. *(something something, commentary about the indie web)*

 {{ expander 'In need of a few recommendations?' }}
-In addition to those I mentioned, here’s a list of indie-and-indie-adjacent games, in no particular order*, that I can heartily recommend:
+In addition to those I mentioned, here’s a list of indie and indie-adjacent games, in no particular order*, that I can heartily recommend:

 - The Return of the Obra-Dinn
 - Kena: Bridge of Spirits